gschmutz/stream-processing-workshop/03-producing-consuming-kafka-with-python/README.md

             operation.

     Returns:
-        dict: Dict populated with person attributes to be serialized.
+        dict: Dict populated with person attributes to be serialiszed.
     """

     if obj is None: